Postdoctoral Research Fellowship Program Overview

 Mote Marine Laboratory (Mote), an independent nonprofit institution established in 1955, has recently adopted a 2020 Vision & Strategic Plan that includes as one of Mote’s four core priorities, “Ensure the long-term prosperity of the research enterprise through focused staff recruitment and nurturing programs.”
 In order to address this specific priority, a new Mote Postdoctoral Research Fellowship Program began in 2011.

 As an independent, nonprofit, mission-based organization, Mote’s greatest strength has been its ability to define its own agenda and research based on our communities’ needs and our scientists’ expertise.
 Mote is committed to being a leader in nationally and internationally respected research programs that are relevant to conservation and the sustainable use of marine biodiversity, healthy habitats, and natural resources.
 We envision a comprehensive and integrated Mote enterprise with research, innovation, and public education and outreach programs that are among the most creative and fruitful in the world.
-Postdoctoral Research Fellows will be selected based on their ability to not only strengthen and diversify the Laboratory’s significant existing research expertise, but also the potential to establish their own innovative research initiatives that address Mote’s 2020 Vision & Strategic Plan.
-Exemplary Fellows may be invited to join Mote as Staff Scientists upon completion of their initial two-year appointment.
+Postdoctoral Research Fellows are selected based on their ability to not only strengthen and diversify the Laboratory’s significant existing research expertise, but also the potential to establish their own innovative research initiatives as independent investigators.
+Exemplary Fellows may be invited to join Mote as Staff Scientists upon completion of their initial appointment.

 Mote’s research extends throughout the Gulf of Mexico, Caribbean Sea, and tropical to polar environments.
-The main 10 acre campus is headquartered on City Island in Sarasota, Florida, with a nearby 200 acre inland marine aquaculture research park; in Charlotte Harbor (Lee County- southwest Florida) with a fisheries research station, and on Summerland Key (Monroe County- Florida Keys) with a Tropical Research Laboratory.
-Mote’s 36 doctoral-level scientists and 24 research programs are described at mote.org/research.
+The main 10 acre campus is headquartered on City Island in Sarasota, Florida, with a nearby 200 acre inland marine aquaculture research park; in Charlotte Harbor (Lee County- southwest Florida) with a fisheries research station, and on Summerland Key (Monroe County- Florida Keys) with a new The Elizabeth Moore International Center for Coral Reef Research & Restoration.
+Mote’s more than 30 doctoral-level scientists and more than 20 research programs are described at mote.org/research.

 Mote’s present situation creates new opportunities for innovative research, including: